cgrq/cgrq/README.md

 ### Hi my name is Christian

-I am transitioning from a career as a IT and Marketing leader at a large tech company into software engineering.
+I've transitioned from a career as a IT and Marketing leader at a large tech company into software engineering.

 I have an ownership mentality and am quick study who's eager to work with passionate people and make an immediate impact.